TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 be exercised when doing this, and it is possibly *a very bad idea to define custom levels if you are developing a library*.
-That's because if multiple library authors all define their own custom levels, there is a chance that the logging output from such multiple libraries used together will be difficult for the using developer to control and/or interpret, because a given numeric value might mean different things for different libraries.
+That's because if multiple library authors all define their own custom levels, there is a chance that the logging output kutoka such multiple libraries used together will be difficult for the using developer to control and/or interpret, because a given numeric value might mean different things for different libraries.